 LED Color Meaning

 USB Off No USB mass storage devices attached

 Green USB mass storage device attached and mounted

 Blinking green Device attached, initialization in progress

 Yellow Device can be removed

 Red Unidentified error when settings are imported from an USB memory device

 Blinking red Initialization failed.
 Unsupported file system on a USB stick.

 EXT Off No NEXA-21 connected

 Green NEXA-21 found and initialized

 Blinking green NEXA-21 support is being initialized (when the NETA-21 boots up)

 Red NEXA-21 malfunctions

 Blinking red NEXA-21 not supported

-SD Off No SD/SDHC card

-Green Card attached and taken into use

-Blinking green Card attached and initialization in progress

-Yellow Card can be safely removed

-- 1. Front panel labeled with a black sticker and equipped with indicator LEDs. - 2.
-SD SD/SDHC memory card slot - SD RJ45 SD button is used for removing the SD/ SDHC card safely and activating a DHCP server for the first access to the user interface - 4.
-PC ETH 1 connector providing an Ethernet connection for a locally connected PC - 5.
-ETH 2 connector providing an Ethernet connection for an external Ethernet network - 6.
-PWR, STAT, MON power, status and monitoring indicators (see table below for LED indications) - 7.
-USB USB host connector for third party extensions - 8.
-PNL 1/PNL 2 connector providing an interface for a panel bus that can be used for communication with certain drive types - 9.
-Reset button
+- Front panel labeled with a black sticker and equipped with indicator LEDs. - 2 SD SD/SDHC memory card slot - 3 SD RJ45 SD button is used for removing the SD/ SDHC card safely and activating a DHCP server for the first access to the user interface - PC ETH 1 connector providing an Ethernet connection for a locally connected PC - 6 ETH 2 connector providing an Ethernet connection for an external Ethernet network

+- 6 PWR, STAT, MON power, status and monitoring indicators (see table below for LED indications) - USB USB host connector for third party extensions - 8 PNL 1/PNL 2 connector providing an interface for a panel bus that can be used for communication with certain drive types - 9 Reset button